HORNET-TEAM/specta-theme/README.md

 2. Create your branch like this `git branch yourName`
 3. Go on it with `git checkout yourName`
 4. Add your modification with `git add --all`
-5. Commit your change with `git push origin yourName`
+5. Commit your change with `git commit -m "your message"`
 6. Push your change with `git push origin yourName`

 Your branch exist so you just have to do everything this execpt the step 2.